CDT Day 83: some ridge in the Rabbit Ears Range to Radial Mountain – Favorite Spot Camp to Up and Over Again Camp

 We crossed a dirt road, then stopped for lunch at the last water for a while to recharge our legs in anticipation of the intimidating climb over Parkview Mountain.
 It did not disappoint.
 We walked around Haystack Mountain, then parkoured over some avalanche debris before switchbacking up to another ridge.

 There was an old lookout shack where we hunkered to get out of the wind.
 Spice cooked some ramen, I ate a Clif bar or two.
 When we finally got our butts moving again 30 minutes later, sunset was in full swing, casting pinks and purples all around.
-A large cloud dumped rain on the town to the north and glowing virga surrounded us, but it was dry where we were.
-Amazing, I wouldn’t have chosen a different time to be there.
+A large cloud dumped rain on the town to the north and glowing virga surrounded us.
+Amazing.
+I wouldn’t have chosen a different time to be there.

 The wind was relentless so I was forced to wear my puffy jacket for the sprint down the other side.
 But my smile was wide.
 I stopped on numerous occasions to spin around and appreciate just how wild and awesome this place was.
 Parkview stands alone, and I felt “out there.”